LoanBuilder: A PayPal Service Review

 - Large weekly repayments

-Some of the older negative reviews also related specifically to COVID-19 and issues getting PPP funding.
+Some of the older negative reviews are related to COVID-19 and issues getting PPP funding.

 Positive LoanBuilder Reviews & Testimonials

-LoanBuilder has several testimonials on its website, a lot of positive reviews on TrustPilot.
+LoanBuilder has several testimonials on its website and many positive reviews on TrustPilot.
 Customers usually like the following:

 - Easy application process

-While LoanBuilder no longer has transparent fees, recent reviews do note low interest rates and competitive pricing compared to other lenders.
-Some lenders also noted that LoanBuilder paused repayments during COVID to help businesses not default on their loans, which created a few very satisfied customers.
+While LoanBuilder no longer has transparent fees, recent reviews note low interest rates and competitive pricing compared to other lenders.
+Some reviews also noted that LoanBuilder paused repayments during COVID to help businesses not default on their loans, which created a few very satisfied customers.

 Final Verdict: Is LoanBuilder Worth It?